maskho/audiotextbooks/content/_divisibility2/content.md

 [[ ✅  | × ]]
 [[ × | ✅  ]]

 {.fixme} 2 × 3 = 6 and this test happens to work for 6, but not for any number that is the product of two other numbers.
 For example, 2 × 10 = 20, but 30 is divisible by 2 and 10, but not by 20.
-We’ll learn more about when tests like this do and don’t work in future Mathigon chapters.
+We’ll learn more about when tests like this do and don’t work in future Madras chapters.

 ---